nezaBacar/twitter-clone/README.md

 # Hello

 Welcome to Twitter clone repo, this repository is made to help us figure out the basis of your skills.
-Nothing fancy, just a bit of pure old JavaScript.
+Nothing fancy, just a bit of pure old JavaScript with React attached to it.

 ## How to start